emperorlu/emperorlu.github.io/_pages/about.md

   - /about.html
 ---

-This is Kai Lu\'s personal website, including personal introduction, my projects, blogs and some records of my life.
-If you have any questions, please let me know.

-## About Me

 I\'m Kai Lu, currently a postdoctoral fellow at Huazhong University of Science and Technology.
-My major is storage systems and techniques.
+My current research interests are distributed storage systems, key-value storage and AI storage.

 ## Education